Skip to content

 Homelessness & Hunger Relief

-John Peters' Plan for Florida District 16
+John Peters' plan for Florida's 14th Congressional District

 Mental Health and Addiction Treatment

 Many of the people experiencing homelessness in our district are dealing with untreated mental health conditions or substance abuse.
 John Peters supports dramatically expanding access to mental health and addiction treatment services in communities like Brandon, Ruskin, and Wimauma.
-He believes that the most effective path out of homelessness is treatment that addresses root causes, not policies that simply move people from one location to another.
+He believes the most effective path out of homelessness is treatment that addresses root causes, not policies that simply move people from one location to another.

-John supports federal funding for community-based mental health centers and residential treatment programs that provide comprehensive care, including job training and life skills development, so that individuals can rebuild their lives with dignity and independence.
+John supports federal funding for community-based mental health centers and residential treatment programs that provide comprehensive care, including job training and life skills development, so individuals can rebuild their lives with dignity and independence.

 Partnering with Local Organizations